pulumi/docs/pulumi-hugo/themes/default/content/docs/languages-sdks/python/python-blocking-async.md

 with the future result captured as a `pulumi.Output`---using `asyncio.to_thread` and `pulumi.Output.from_input` respectively.

-For asynchronous code the coroutine or other awaitable resilt can also be passed to `pulumi.Output.from_input` to create a `pulumi.Output` object.
+For asynchronous code the coroutine or other awaitable result can also be passed to `pulumi.Output.from_input` to create a `pulumi.Output` object.

 ## Background